The unique combination of stabilised nitrogen with sulfur which is effective both immediately and sustainably provides clear added efficiency.

 ALZON® liquid-S 25/6 combines the advantages of nitrogen stabilisation with the advantages of high nutrient contents with an optimal N/S ratio.
 ALZON® liquid-S 25/6 has very good plant compatibility thanks to its high surface tension and a pH value in the neutral range.
 As well as supplying nutrients in line with requirements, nutrient losses are reduced and the environment is spared.
 The greater flexibility and integration of fertiliser doses relieve workload peaks.
 ALZON® liquid-S 25/6 can be used universally in all crops.

-The creation of coarse drops succeeds thanks to the use of anti-drift nozzles (ADN and IN nozzles) with a low spray pressure (approx. 2 bar).
+The creation of coarse drops succeeds thanks to the use of anti-drift nozzles (ADN) with a low spray pressure (approx. 2 bar).
 A coarse drop spectrum is thus achieved.

 Special liquid fertiliser- (LF) or multi-hole nozzles should preferably be used under critical conditions in order to apply the liquid fertiliser in a “rain” formation even in large quantities.